-Unfortunately, it’s easy to overlook an aspect of ourselves that has the significant potential to significantly impact the quality of both our lives and the lives of others.
+Unfortunately, it’s easy to overlook an aspect that has the significant potential to significantly impact the quality of both our lives and the lives of others.
 Although non-quantifiable, this element is readily available to us all – regardless of age, gender, health, or social standing.

 I am speaking of the ability to be purposefully kind.

 This phenomenon is not empirically measured but exponentially felt: its impact reverberating for decades within those we’ve reached out to, reassured, and respected.
 Think of your favorite teacher and how his or her intentional nurturing helped shape the person you are today (thanks, Mr. V).
 How about the bosses that saw your potential and took the time and additional steps to mentor you toward personal and professional betterment (thank you, Steve, and John).